unixpickle/goule/README.md

  * Simplify the code and use DRY as much as possible.
    * Use reflection for AJAX API calls
    * Make simpler API for hashing passwords
    * Create stubs for the shared locking/saving code in Overseer
+  * Fix save-button bug in admin forward rules

 ## Possible TODOs down the road